lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     pair_coeff 11 11 0.1500 4.045
     (...)

-.. container:: justify

 Finally, here I choose to add the ions using two separate *create_atoms* commands with a very small *overlap* values, followed by an energy minimization.

-.. container:: justify

 Note also the presence of the *set* commands to give a net charge to the ions.

 Evaluate the deformation of the PEG
 -----------------------------------

-.. container:: justify

 You can download the |input_PEG_dihedral| file I wrote.

 .. |input_PEG_dihedral| raw:: html

     <a href="../../../../../.dependencies/lammpstutorials-inputs/tutorial3/exercises/structurePEG/input.lammps" target="_blank">input</a>

-.. container:: justify

 The key is to combine the *compute dihedral/local*, which computes the angles of the dihedrals and returns them in a vector, with the *ave/histo* functionalities of LAMMPS:

 ..  code-block:: lammps